Abd al-Rahman ibn Rustam: Religious formation

+Given the political persecution of Kharijites at the time, Abu Ubayda Muslim is said to have instructed his students in discreet and secure settings.
+He became known as al-Qaffaf (the basket-weaver), as he reportedly masked his clandestine lessons by feigning the craft of making handwoven baskets (quffa), with his students similarly pretending to learn the trade to conceal their true purpose.
+The group was later joined, or possibly accompanied from the beginning, by Abu al-Khattab al-Ma'afiri, who would go on to become the first Ibadi imam (ruler) in the Maghreb.
+Ibadi historiography portrays Abd al-Rahman ibn Rustam during this formative period as exceptionally handsome—so much so that, according to tradition, Abu Ubayda Muslim placed a veil between him and the others so that his beauty would not distract them.
+Cyrille Aillet interprets this legendary account as involving a veil of modesty, intended to safeguard the young man's virtue.
+He sees it as an example of how legendary or anecdotal narratives reflect the collective political imagination, shaped by the shared symbolic repertoire of Islam.

+They remained in al-Basrah for several years.
+Ahmad al-Shammakhi specifies the duration as five years, though the modern scholar al-Rashidi questions whether this was sufficient for attaining a deep mastery of Ibadi teachings.
+Before leaving, they sought the guidance of Abu Ubayda Muslim regarding what they should do if they became strong enough to appoint a leader.
+Abu Ubayda instructed them to select one among themselves to lead and to kill him if he refused the responsibility.
+He then pointed to Abu al-Khattab al-Maʿafiri.

 Conquests

 The first Imam of the Ibadites had captured Kairouan from the Warfadjuma warriors and after his conquest, he gave several parts of Ifriqiya (central North Africa) to Abd al-Rahman (in June 758—the same year—Ibn al-Asha'ath retook Kairawan).
 Ibn al-Ash'ath was after him though.

 Quickly though, Abd Al-Rahman and his son Abd al-Wahhab and their companions took refuge in the central Maghrib and ended up founding the town of Tahert, which is now known as Tagdemt near Kuzul.
 The city was quickly populated with Ibadite emigrants from Ifriqiya and Jabal Nafusa.

 At about 776 or 778 CE, Abd Al-Rahman became the Imam of the Ibadites of Tahert.
 He seems to have had a very peaceful reign and worked hard to ensure that justice and simplicity were also instilled in Tahert's legal system.
 The eastern Abadite communities held high respect for him and sent him a number of money and presents, in addition to recognizing his right to an Imamate.
 He is alleged to have died at about 784 CE and his son Abd Al-Wahhab succeeded him.